Causal Consistency for Reversible Multiparty Protocols

-We now show the Loop lemma~\cite{DBLP:conf/concur/DanosK05}, which ensures that every reduction step can be reverted.
-This lemma will be crucial both in proving a correspondence between atomic and decoupled semantics, and in showing causal consistency of the atomic semantics.
+We now show the Loop lemma~\cite{DanosK04}, which offers a local consistency guarantee for the interplay of forward and backward reductions: it ensures that every reduction step can be reverted.
+This lemma will be crucial both in proving a correspondence between atomic and decoupled semantics, but also in showing causal consistency of the atomic semantics.

-\begin{lemma}[Loop] Let $M, N$ be stable and atomic reachable configurations.
+\begin{lem}[Loop] Let $M, N$ be stable and atomic reachable configurations.
 Then $M\fwa N$ if and only if $N\bka M$.

-\end{lemma} \begin{proof} By induction on the derivation of $M\fwa N$ for the if direction, and on the derivation of $N \bka M$ for the converse. \end{proof}
+\end{lem} \begin{proof} By induction on the derivation of $M\fwa N$ for the if direction, and on the derivation of $N \bka M$ for the converse. \end{proof}

-The following lemma allow us to ``rearrange'' atomic reduction steps; it will be useful to connect atomic and decoupled reductions.